amperity/amperity-docs/amperity_reference/source/attribute_order_value_average.rst

 .. attribute-order-value-average-intervals-segment-start

 You can access average order value intervals directly from the **Segment Editor**.
-To add these attributes to your segment, click **Add criteria**, select the **Transaction Attributes Extended** table, select an average order value interval attribute, apply a condition, and then specify a value.
+To add these attributes to your segment, To add these attributes to your segment, click **Add condition** and then **Add attribute**.
+Select the **Transaction Attributes Extended** source, select an average order value interval attribute, apply a condition, and then specify a value.

 .. attribute-order-value-average-intervals-segment-end